Skip to content

 You may have seen our previous post about general wheel alignment issues.
 Now, let’s take a deep dive into the 7 signs that you might really need an alignment check, pronto!

-7. It has been longer than one year since it was last checked
+It has been longer than one year since it was checked last

 When your vehicle pulls left or right